marcos-abreu/monaco/docs/modules/monaco-application.md

 Your application object will have the following properties:

-`myApp.name` - the name of the application
+`app.name` - the name of the application
-`myApp.options` - options that passed when creating the application instance
+`app.options` - options that passed when creating the application instance
-`myApp.models` -  namespace that will be used to include the models you add to your application
+`app.models` -  namespace that will be used to include the models you add to your application
-`myApp.collections` - namespace that will be used to include the collections you add to your application
+`app.collections` - namespace that will be used to include the collections you add to your application
-`myApp.views` - namespace that will be used to include the views you add to your application
+`app.views` - namespace that will be used to include the views you add to your application

 Your application object is also extended from Backbone Events and therefore can be used as a global pub/sub event system, for example:

-    var myApp = new Monaco.Application('mobile');
+    var app = new Monaco.Application('mobile');
-    myApp.on('started', function() {
+    app.on('started', function() {
         console.log('application started');
     };

 or

-    myApp.trigger('user:loggedin', {user: user});
+    app.trigger('user:loggedin', {user: user});

 Adding Objects to your Application
 ----

-This module also provides a way of adding models, collections, views (and if you have included the **monaco-transition** module you can also use it to add transitions) to your application
+This module also provides a unified way of adding models, collections, views (and if you have included the **monaco-transition** module you can also use it to add transitions) to your application.

 ***add(name, object)***